akrito/python-den/README.md

 Todo
 ----

-* Clean up all the sloppiness.
-I don't really know what the hell I'm doing.
 * Stop breaking other comints.
 * Maybe use auto-complete.el instead of ido for rope completions.
-* Write up how to combine rope and virtualenv in .ropeproject/config.py.
 * IPython and virtualenv support can possibly be rewritten as a derived mode.
 * (I)pdb should be smarter about default options